 Tiger’s beer is the first premium beer in Asia.
 It has a long history and is a pioneer of Asian beers with the first beer being created in 1930.

-Its beer is respected for its taste and quality but unfortunately there are the whole series of negative stereotypes about Asian-made products.
+Its beer is respected for its taste and quality but unfortunately, there are a whole series of negative stereotypes about Asian-made products.

 Pop up shop Tiger in NYC

-In order to change customers’ mind about Asian products, Tiger created Tiger Trading Co, a pop-up shop in New York City’s Chinatown.
-The brand showed New Yorkers what Asian quality and creativity is about.
+In order to change customers’ minds about Asian products, Tiger created Tiger Trading Co, a pop-up shop in New York City’s Chinatown.
+The brand showed New Yorkers what Asian quality and creativity are about.

 More than 700 creatives from across Asia showcased their products in the store.
 There were designers from Singapore, including silkscreen printmaker Mojoko, watch label HyperGrand, and artist Kelly Lim of Kllylmrck.